Coffee brewing method: Filter coffee / Immersion

 1. Weigh and grind

-If you’re brewing for two people, you will need 35g of coarsely ground coffee and 500ml water.
+So, if you're brewing for two people in a 500ml cafetière you need 33-35g coarsley ground coffee for 500ml water.

-Using the same amount and grind size of coffee is key to getting your brew tasting consistently good.
+Using the same amount of coffee, and the same grind size of coffee each time you brew is key to getting your brew tasting consistently good.

 Pour the full 500ml onto the coffee grounds gently and slowly.